Upper Columbia Academy

-Upper Columbia Academy (UCA) is a 9-12 boarding high school located in Spangle, Washington, about 20 miles (32 km) south of Spokane.
-It is owned and operated by the Seventh-day Adventist Church.
+Upper Columbia Academy (UCA) is a 9-12 boarding high school located in Spangle, Washington, United States.

+About 20 miles (32 km) south of Spokane, it is owned and operated by the Seventh-day Adventist Church.
 It is a part of the Seventh-day Adventist education system, the world's second largest Christian school system.

 History

 Upper Columbia Academy's predecessor was Yakima Valley Academy.
 That original school closed in 1945 due to lack of space and physical plant problems - walls were held together by metal cables mounted on both sides of the rooms.
 The school had to find a bigger place and Pastor Mote was empowered by the church leadership to spend no more than $100,000 for a school.
 Pastor Mote came to the auction for the old poor farm in Spangle, but the minimum opening bid was over his limit.
 He told the auctioneer that he couldn't bid, so minimum opening bid was lowered to $100,000.
 Pastor Mote's was the only bid and the property was purchased, along with 15 hogs that they sold for $1500 to provide operating capital for the first year of school.